Freddygoestouni/Image-Rotator/README.md

 This will show there are the following options:
  - `--compile` - whether to compile the .ui files (default false, i.e. `--no-compile`)
  - `--package` - whether to package the application (default false, i.e. `--no-package`)
+ - `--install` - whether to install the application on the computer (default false, i.e. `--no-install`)
  - `--run`- whether to run the application (default true, hence to not run use `--no-run`)

 ## User Guide